Toughbook: Toughbook CF-53

 The Toughbook CF-53 is a previous semi-rugged laptop iteration.
 Like the Toughbook CF-54, it is MIL-STD-810G certified for 3' drops as well as resistant to shock, dust, vibration, altitude & other environmental factors.
 The Toughbook CF-53 also comes equipped with a spill-resistant keyboard and multi-touch touchpad as well as standard integrated DVD drive.
-A sunlight-viewable touchscreen protected by a replaceable film screen is also available as an integrated option.
+A sunlight-viewable touchscreen protected by a replaceable film screen is also available as an integrated option, although not all CF-53 units have said touchscreen, with non-touch units having a different, slightly more powerful configuration.

 Processor options include both Intel Core i3 and i5 processors, with respective speeds ranging from 2.1 to 2.7 GHz.
 Drive options include 320 GB HDD or 128 GB SSD, and memory is expandable to 8 GB on all current models.

 Toughbook CF-52

 The Toughbook CF-52 is a 15.4" widescreen semi-rugged laptop.
-It also meets semi-rugged standards for environmental resistance and enhanced performance features include an ATI Graphics chipset.
+It met semi-rugged standards for environmental resistance.
+The CF-52 includes an ATI Radeon HD 3650 Graphics chipset.
 Other enhancements include an Intel Core i5 processor and expanded capacity for both hard disk storage and RAM.

 Toughbook CF-SX2

 The Toughbook CF-SX2 is a business-rugged laptop designed for mobile professionals.
 It has a drop-resistant magnesium alloy design and shock-mounted flex-connect hard drive, allowing it to handle up to a 30-inch drop to the base of the unit while operating, as well as a 12-inch drop from all other angles.

-The Toughbook CF-SX2 features a 12.1" HD display and runs on an Intel Core i5 processor with 4GB or 8GB SDRAM.
+The Toughbook CF-SX2 features a 12.1" HD display and runs on an Intel Core i5 processor with 4GB or 8GBs of SDRAM.